 Helpful tip: place the microphone about six feet from your instrument.

-To be considered for the Fennell Scholars or Emerson Scholars programs, applicants must submit video auditions, and must complete their application and audition submission by February 1, 2015.
+To be considered for the Fennell Scholars or Emerson Scholars programs, applicants must submit a video audition online or attend one of our live, regional auditions, and must complete their application and audition submission by February 1, 2015.

 When you arrive at Camp